tomatooy/CSSAUGA/README.md

 ## Contributing

-- Own By UGACSSA
+- Owned By UGACSSA
-- Design and built by tomatooy
+- Built by tomatooy